 There are plenty of organic strategies for managing carrot weevils, so you will probably never need to spray toxic chemical insecticides to get rid of them.
 Traps are effective in catching the larvae.
 You can buy them at a garden center or make your own from mason jars and paper cups.

 Place a few slices of carrot in the bottom of a mason jar to serve as bait.
 Poke holes in the bottom of a plastic coated paper cup and fit it into the opening in the jar.
 The larvae can fall though the holes but can’t crawl out.
 Alternatively, sink a baited container in the garden soil so that the opening is level with the soil surface.
 Add soapy water to the container.
-The carrot weevil larvae will drown when it falls in.
+The carrot weevil larvae will drown when they fall in.

-Milky spore and Bacillus thuringiensis are organisms that kill grubs like carrot weevil larvae without harming people, the environment or animals.
+Milky spore and Bacillus thuringiensis are organisms that kill grubs like carrot weevil larvae without harming people, the environment, or animals.
 These completely safe products are very effective when you apply them early, but they won’t kill older larvae.
 You may continue to see larvae for a while because they don’t die immediately.
 Use neem-based sprays on older larvae.

-Keeping your garden clean and weed free, rotating the carrot crop, using traps and beneficial organisms should be enough to control carrot weevils.
+Keeping your garden clean and weed free, rotating the carrot crop, using traps, and beneficial organisms should be enough to control carrot weevils.
 If you’re still having trouble, check your garden center for insecticides labeled for use against the pest.
 Keep in mind that systemic chemical insecticides also kill beneficial insects and may cause more problems than they solve.